Administrative Staff:

 Macy H. (she/her) Psychology, Brain & Cognitive Neuroscience, Integrative Biology & Music

 I have experience as an editor in many genres, but primarily in academic research and journalism.
-I currently work as an executive editor for the Undergraduate Neuroscience Journal, which focuses on IB, MCB, Bioengineering, and Psychology research writing.
-In addition, I have experience as a copy editor for more creative endeavors in opinion and feature writing in journalism.
-As a consultant, I tend to focus on structure, readability, vocabulary, and grammar.
-I love to read and write all genres, and I’m eager to work within any discipline.
+I am the Editor-in-Chief the Undergraduate Neuroscience Journal, which focuses on IB, MCB, Bioengineering, and Psychology research writing.
+As a consultant, I am open to all disciplines and genres, but particularly developing research, syntheses, and literature reviews.
+I like working with citations, flow, organization, and style/formatting conventions.
 Language(s): English, American Sign Language

 Peizhen W. (she/her) English